 - Take notes as soon as it is practical to do so.
 Record the actual words spoken by the child - do not re-translate them into adult terminology or try to make sense of the structure of what was said.
-Do not be offended by any offensive language or words used to describe the abuse. - Ensure your name, the time and date is on your notes and do not destroy them in case they are required by a court. - YGG Blaendulais uses My Concern to record safeguarding and child protection issues and concerns - If you are able to do so then draw a diagram to indicate the position of any bruising but do not ask the child to remove any clothing for this purpose. - Record statements and observable things, rather than your interpretations' or assumptions.
+Do not be offended by any offensive language or words used to describe the abuse. - Ensure your name, the time and date is on your notes and do not destroy them in case they are required by a court. - Blaendulais Primary School uses My Concern to record safeguarding and child protection issues and concerns - If you are able to do so then draw a diagram to indicate the position of any visible injury but do not ask the child to remove any clothing for this purpose.

+- Record statements and observable things, rather than your interpretations. - Don't not make assumptions.